openeuler-mirror/A-Tune/Documentation/UserGuide/A-Tune-User-Guide.md

 **Parameter Description**

-You can run the **list** command to query the supported profile name.
+For details about the profile name, see the query result of the list command.

 **Example**

-Activate the profile configuration of web-nginx-http-long-connection.
+Activate the profile corresponding to the web-nginx-http-long-connection.

 ```shell
 # atune-adm profile web-nginx-http-long-connection